About Dr. Taylor

 I’m no different from the clients I see.
 Like everyone else, I’m human.
 I’ve been been through both wonderful and difficult experiences that have shaped who I am and how I can help.

-When I experienced my own significant loss fourteen years ago, I had a difficult time finding a therapist that could hold the kind of space I needed to work toward healing.
-So, I went back to school to learn how to be a grief therapist and provide a unique space for my clients to process their loss, learn new coping strategies, grow through their trauma and move into a healthier version of themselves.
+When I experienced my own significant loss almost fifteen years ago, I had a difficult time finding a therapist that could hold the kind of space I needed to work toward healing.
+I went back to school to learn as much as I could about brief and what it means to become a grief therapist.
+My intention is to provide a unique space for my clients to process their loss, learn new coping strategies, grow through their trauma and move into a healthier version of themselves.
+Grief never goes away, it just gets different and we get to learn how to carry our grief through our different seasons moving forward.

 My life experiences are what lead me to become the grief therapist I am today.